Lael Wilcox: Tour Divide

 In 2015, Wilcox, still considered relatively inexperienced at road racing, broke the women's record on the Tour Divide by more than two days.
-She covered the 2,745 mile race in 17 days, 1 hour and 51 minutes in spite of stopping off for an emergency room visit due to a respiratory infection.
+She covered the 2745 mi race in 15 days, 10 hour and 59 minutes in an individual time trial.

 Baja Divide

 In 2015, Wilcox set the women's record for the fastest time on the Baja Divide route.
 In 2017, she broke the men's record as well.

 Navad 1000

 In 2018, Wilcox became only the second female to complete Switzerland's Navad 1000 bikepacking race, finishing in second place.
 The race features 627 miles distance and 99,770 feet of climbing.
 Lael's race was commemorated in the film I'm Not Stopping produced by Rugile Kaladyte.

+Westfjords Way Challenge

+In June 2022, Wilcox became the inaugural winner of the Westfjords Way Challenge.

+Round the world

+On 26 May 2024, Wilcox started an 18020 mi journey round the world, starting in Chicago, which she intended to complete in about 110 days, beating Jenny Graham's record by a fortnight.
+She finished on September 11, 2024, having taken 108 days, 12 hours and 12 minutes to cycle 18,125 miles, beating Graham's record by more than a fortnight.